Our Diagnostic Services – All Constellations Possible

 Extra Smart Clinical Design

-Only sufficient coverage of all designed targets ensures that no relevant variant is missed.
-We use state-of-the-art in-solution hybridization technology.
 By continuously improving our wet lab process, we have achieved very uniform and complete coverage of all diagnostic targets.
-To increase sensitivity and to allow us to detect mosaicism, we sequence ExomeXtra® and ExomeFocus® with an average diagnostic coverage of > 100x.
+To increase sensitivity and to allow us to detect mosaicism, our ExomeXtra® enrichment has an average diagnostic coverage of >100x.

 Extra Thorough Analysis